 Are you a Georgia resident who served in the U.S. military and developed a disabling medical condition?
 You could be eligible for monthly compensation, free healthcare, and other disability benefits from the U.S. Department of Veterans Affairs (VA).
-A veterans’ disability lawyer at George Sink Injury Lawyers (with offices in Georgia) can help you put together a convincing appeal that leads to a grant of benefits.
+A veterans’ disability lawyer at George Sink, P.A.
+Injury Lawyers (with offices in Georgia) can help you put together a convincing appeal that leads to a grant of benefits.

 At George Sink, P.A.
-Injury Lawyer, we have a special interest in helping disabled veterans.
+Injury Lawyers, we have a special interest in helping disabled veterans.
 Our lead attorney, George Sink Sr., served two tours in Vietnam, the second resulting in a severe, disabling injury.
 We offer a free initial case evaluation and are eager to speak with you.

 Call us today at 888-612-7001 for a free case evaluation.